Experience nature on a whole new level.

 Explore the ocean’s most loved creatures during this deep-water experience.
-You’ll have approximately 30 minutes to share all sorts of behaviors,including kisses, handshakes, rubs, training techniques and feeding your new friend.
-Hang on!
-The experience is highlighted by an awesome dorsal pull that’ll show you the true power of these amazing creatures.
+You’ll have approximately 30 minutes to share all sorts of behaviors,including handshakes, rubs, training techniques and feeding your new friend.
+The experience is highlighted by an awesome dorsal pull.
+Each session in unique.View Details

 Thrill to the high-flying antics of bottlenose dolphins as they perform breathtaking leaps and rolls.
 Guests thrill to the acrobatics of these agile marine mammals as they brave “rough waters” during the Rock n’ Roll Cruise.
 The Top Deck dolphins can be viewed anytime throughout the day from above and below the water.
-Keep your eyes open you might be able to spot a baby dolphin depending on when you visit.
+Please note: 2nd level is not wheelchair accessible.
+Show viewing available on first level.

 Enjoy the hilarious adventures of Salty the Sea Lion and his Reef Rangers.
 This comedic playlet allows the sea lion and seal stars to show off their athletic and comedic abilities as they explore the reef searching for a littering diver.
 You, too, can be a Reef Ranger by helping protect our waters from trash and recycling whenever possible.

 Known for its unusually large head, the loggerhead is the most widely seen sea turtle in South Florida.
 The carapace, top shell, and flippers are usually a reddish-brown color while their plastron, bottom shell is yellow.
 Loggerhead turtles can be seen throughout the temperate and tropical regions of the Atlantic, Pacific, and Indian Oceans.View Details